7 Crucial Things You Need to Know About WHMIS

 Can you take WHMIS online for free?

-Yes, WHMIS training is free at https://aixsafety.com/.
+Yes, WHMIS training is available for free at https://aixsafety.com/.

 How long does the WHMIS test take?